CFD-FEA-SERVICE/CloudHPC/README.md

 # CloudHPCScript
 This is the official repository linked to the cloudHPC offered by CFD FEA SERVICE hosted at https://cloud.cfdfeaservice.it.
 With this repository you can access advanced functionalities of the platform such as:

-* download the recommended to use **template** for the most common solver available online
+* download the recommended to use *template* for the most common solvers available online
-* create and upload your personal script to the cloudHPC platform
+* create and upload *your personal scripts* to the cloudHPC platform
-* check the API usage and take advantage of the example reported here
+* check the *API usage* and take advantage of the example reported here

 The whole content of this under the [GPLv3 license](https://github.com/CFD-FEA-SERVICE/CloudHPCScript/blob/master/LICENSE).